 11.1 Invoicing.
 Unless otherwise set forth in any Order Form, all fees are to be invoiced by Roller, in advance, on an Annual basis.

 11.2 Fees.
 Customer will pay the Fees to Roller in accordance with the payment schedule set forth in the applicable Order Form(s).
 All Fees are non-refundable, including, if any Operating Park ceases operations during any Contract Year.
-Unless otherwise specified in any Order Form, all invoices issued by Roller will be due and payable fourteen (14) days after receipt by Customer.
+Unless otherwise specified in any Order Form, all invoices issued by Roller will be due and payable seven (7) days after receipt by Customer.
 All Fees will be paid in the currency specified in an Order Form.
-Any portion of the Fees that is not paid when due will accrue interest at one and one-half percent (1.5%) per month or the maximum rate permitted by applicable law, whichever is less, from the due date until paid.
+Any portion of the Fees that is not paid when due will accrue interest at five percent (5%) per month or the maximum rate permitted by applicable law, whichever is less, from the due date until paid.
 The Fees exclude, and Customer will be responsible for, all sales, use, excise, withholding and any other similar taxes, duties and charges of any kind imposed by any federal, state or local governmental entity in connection with the Services (excluding taxes based solely on Roller’s income).
 Alternatively, Customer may furnish to Roller an exemption certificate, provided however that if such exemption certificate is challenged or held invalid by a taxing authority, then Customer agrees to pay for all resulting fines, penalties and expenses (including without limitation reasonable attorneys’ fees and costs).

 11.3 Expenses.
 Customer will reimburse Roller for any pre-approved travel and out-of-pocket expenses incurred by Roller in connection with the provision of Services, if Customer has approved such expenses in writing or via email.